 - If the scoring criteria you're creating should be displayed alongside a specific entry field, select the entry field from the Align this score with a field, otherwise it is simply positioned at the end of the entry

-- Provide an Order for the scoring criteria, this simply controls the placement of the scoring criteria on screen for the judge, in score matrix and in exports.
+Note: this simply controls the placement of the scoring criteria on screen for the judge, in score matrix and in exports.
 It is optional but advisable to use so you have control of its sequence.